OpenTreeOfLife/reference-taxonomy/doc/scripting.md

 The second argument to 'absorb' will be the prefix to be used to notate identifiers that came from the ncbi taxonomy, e.g. 'ncbi:1234'

+To write the taxonomy to a directory:

+    ott.dump("mytaxonomy/")

 Taxa
 ====